Escaroth Vineyard Pinot Noir 2020

 Growers: Andy and Kyna Laurie

-Escaroth is a site that truly reflects vintage variation: this year's release simply ticks all the boxes for Pinot Noir fanatics.
+Escaroth Vineyard is a site that truly reflects vintage variation: this year's release simply ticks all the boxes for Pinot Noir fanatics.
 It has a beguiling, complex perfume that treads both red/blue fruit and an enchanting spice, game and earthy savouriness.
-The very low-yielding year (3.2 t/ha) coupled with the dry-farmed nature of the site has resulted in incredible concentration and intensity.
+The very low-yielding vintage (4.6 t/ha) coupled with the dry-farmed nature of the site has resulted in incredible concentration and intensity.

-2019 was a year that demanded the use of whole-bunch to ensure balanced extraction and lifted aromatics.
+2020 was the second drought year in a trio (2019 - 2021), all of which demanded the use of whole-bunch to ensure balanced extraction and lifted aromatics.
 The result is a very complex, savoury Pinot Noir with a structured yet elegant tannin framework.
 As this wine is bottled without filtration, a small amount of natural sediment may form with time.

 97 Points - Outstanding "A perfumed, complex bouquet with aromas of roses and ripe cherry, a soft raw sugar and baking spices scent with a core of silty soil minerality.
 Equally complex with a firm yet finely textured mouthfeel, harmonious synergies between fruit, minerality, tannins and acidity.
 With each taste the complexity expands with flavours of cherry and plum, forest berries and wild flowers.
 A Grand Cru level wine with a delicious, layered, perfumed, youthful and long.
 Best drinking from late 2022 through 2030+."
 Cameron Douglas MS, October 2021

 95 Points - "From a dry-farmed vineyard in the Taylor Pass and one of the driest vintages on record.
 Dense, concentrated wine with floral, cherry, berry and dried herb flavours.
 A powerful, firmly-structured wine that is built for the long-haul."
 Bob Campbell MW, November 2021